niklasf/python-chess/README.rst

 in order to get a slight performance boost on basic operations like bit scans and population counts.

-python-chess will only ever import very basic general (non-chess-related) operations from native libraries.
+python-chess only imports very basic general (non-chess-related) operations from native libraries.
 All logic is pure Python.
 There will always be pure Python fallbacks.